Azure/azure-sdk-for-ruby/README.md

       config.management_certificate = "<path to your *.pem or *.pfx>" config.subscription_id        = "<your Subscriptionid>"
       config.management_endpoint    = "https://management.core.windows.net"
+      # This property enables/disables SQL API RDFE endpoint.
+By default RDFE is enabled.
+RDFE will also be enabled if you do not set this property
+      config.disable_sql_rdfe = true
+      # Configure the non-RDFE SQL API endpoint here
+      config.sql_management_endpoint = "http://management.database.windows.net:8443"
   end
   ```
 * Against local Emulator (Windows Only)